StudioWEngineers/py-sofistik-utils/README.md

 > [!IMPORTANT]
 > **SOFiSTiK is a registered trademark of SOFiSTiK AG.**
 >
 > *py-sofistik-utils* is **NOT** affiliated with, endorsed by or vetted by SOFiSTiK AG.
-It is an open-source collection of tools that interfaces with certain proprietary SOFiSTiK's DLLs, which are **NOT** distributed with this repository and must be supplied by the user.
+It is an open-source collection of tools that interfaces with certain proprietary SOFiSTiK's DLLs, which are **NOT** distributed with this repository nor with the PyPI wheels and must be supplied by the user.
 The project is intended for business and educational use.
 >

 ## Dependencies